Security Heartbeat overview

 For Security Heartbeat to work correctly, the following conditions must be met:

 There's no traffic routed through a VPN tunnel before the heartbeat connection has been established.
-Otherwise the heartbeat traffic will also be routed through the VPN tunnel.
-Thus the firewall cannot see the heartbeat traffic and marks the endpoint as missing.
+Otherwise, the heartbeat traffic will also be routed through the VPN tunnel, the firewall can't see the heartbeat traffic and it marks the endpoint as missing.
 When the endpoint is in the Missing status, all traffic through the firewall from this endpoint is blocked.

 Sophos Connect can send the heartbeat messages generated by a Sophos endpoint if the connection policy allows the heartbeat messages to be sent through VPN.
-You can configure this in Sophos Connect Admin.
+To configure this, go to Remote access VPN > IPsec on your firewall.
+Under Advanced settings, select Send Security Heartbeat through tunnel.

 - The router must not be a NAT gateway.
 Otherwise, endpoints can't share their health status with Sophos Firewall.